usaid-cs/yesterday-i-learned/linguistics.md

 - _Ton frère_ is always _ton frère_, even if the "you" is a female person.
 - The kind of press releases that look like something awesome happened, but actually something bad did, is called Spins. ["It's been an incredible journey"](https://ourincrediblejourney.tumblr.com/), i.e. "we are closing down now", falls into this category. ["New changes to our service"](https://news.ycombinator.com/item?id=17990891), i.e. "we are killing off our service", also falls into this category.
 - [_Sie_](https://en.wiktionary.org/wiki/Sie#German) is more distant German than [_du_](https://en.wiktionary.org/wiki/du#German) (friends, family, young people) for "you".
 Note that it is not the case that _Sie_ is more formal; it just means the two people are not close enough to use _du_.
-- Poet [Lu2 Tong2](https://greenteadoodles.wordpress.com/2009/04/09/seven-cups-of-tea/) (AD 618-907) suggests limiting your tea intake to six cups per session.
+- Poet [Lu2 Tong2](https://greenteadoodles.wordpress.com/2009/04/09/seven-cups-of-tea/) (AD 618-907) suggests limiting your tea intake to six cups per session (七碗茶詩).
 - [Attempto Controlled English](https://en.wikipedia.org/wiki/Attempto_Controlled_English) ("I dare" in Latin), a subset of standard English that is [grammatically formal](https://en.wikipedia.org/wiki/Formal_language), was invented by the University of Zurich in 1995, and is still being updated today.
 - The British and American do it differently when it comes to [quotation marks containing periods, question marks, and exclamation (marks/points)](https://www.quickanddirtytips.com/education/grammar/how-to-use-quotation-marks).
 The Americans put periods inside, while British can be either.
 If anyone is pedantic enough to object to one or the other, claim to be a programmer and put it outside.
 - In German, [_kein/keine_](https://en.wiktionary.org/wiki/kein) seems to be a single word for "not a". _Ich bin kein Berliner_: I am not a Berliner.